lamhq/tech-notes/pages/software-engineering/system-design/cache.md

 A cache is a temporary storage area that stores the result of expensive responses or frequently accessed data in memory so that subsequent requests are served more quickly.

-Caching is one of the easiest ways to increase system performance.
-If done right, caches can reduce response times, decrease load on the database, and save costs.
-Otherwise, you may introduce additional latency or, at the very least, not see the full benefits.
+The goal of cache is to speed up getting some data from a slower storage by storing part of this data in a faster storage.

+Caches are used to improve the performance and efficiency of data retrieval operations.

+You want to maximize cache hit ratio.
+Otherwise, it may introduce additional latency.

-Use Cases: work best for read-heavy workloads, when data is read frequently but modified infrequently.
+Work best for read-heavy workloads, when data is read frequently but modified infrequently.

 ## Best Practices

 Don't use cache to store critical data.

-Since cached data is stored in memory, if a cache server restarts, all the data in memory is lost.
+> Since cached data is stored in memory, if a cache server restarts, all the data in memory is lost.

+Choose an approriate expiration time (TTL).

-Implement an **expiration policy** to remove data on expired.
-Setting the expiration date too short will cause the system to reload data from the database frequently.
+> Setting the expiration date too short will cause the system to reload data from the database frequently.
 Meanwhile, if set too long, the data can become stale.

-Ensure **data consistency** by keeping the data store and the cache in sync.
+Keep data store and cache in sync to ensure data consistency.

-Multiple cache servers across different data centers are recommended to avoid **SPOF** (Single point of failure).
+Set up multiple cache servers across different data centers to avoid **SPOF** (Single point of failure).

 ![](https://upload.wikimedia.org/wikipedia/commons/thumb/8/83/Single_Point_of_Failure.png/400px-Single_Point_of_Failure.png)

-**Overprovision the required memory** for cache servers to handle unexpected spikes in demand without performance degradation.
+**Overprovision the required memory for cache servers** to handle unexpected spikes in demand without performance degradation.

-Choose an approriate **eviction policy** to determines which data should be removed once the cache is full: Least-recently-used (LRU), Least Frequently Used (LFU) or First in First Out (FIFO).
+**Choose an approriate eviction policy** to determines which data should be removed once the cache is full.

 ## Caching strategy